wuduhren/leetcode-python/README.md

     * Heap memory
         * Larger.
         * Slightly slower.
-Because we has to use "pointers" to access.
+Because we have to use "pointers" to access.
         * We are responsible to free() the memory.
         * Heap variable is global variable in nature.
 9. GET vs POST